-Encouraging an open door policy and demonstrating to your employees that you are ready to listen to them creates an environment where employees are comfortable sharing their ideas on how best to accomplish a task.
+Encouraging open door policy and demonstrating to your employees that you are ready to listen to them creates an environment where employees are comfortable sharing their ideas on how best to accomplish a task.
 This improves productivity.
-Furthermore, making your staff feel valued reduces the risk of losing them.
+Furthermore, making your employees feel valued reduces the risk of losing them.

 Helps Increase Your Expertise

 Influential project leaders are very well aware that it is essential to tap into others’ experience and knowledge to strengthen their own expertise.
 Additionally, they understand that they must cooperate with the team to achieve the best results.
 Without excellent listening skills, the opportunity to collaborate with others and draw from their knowledge is lean.

 - Share verbal and non-verbal cues and affirmations.

 - Make an eye-contact.

 - Be curious about what the other person has to say.